An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Inexact Feasible IPM

 \section{Inexact Feasible IPM}

 F-IPMs have the best computational complexity, which can be further enhanced by solving the Newton system with QLSAs at each iteration.
-QLSAs provide an exponential speedup w.r.t. the dimension of the problem, but with the cost of low precision and high dependence on condition number.
 In order to investigate this opportunity, we propose a novel IF-IPM.
-In each step of IPMs, there are three choices of linear systems to calculate the Newton step: Augmented system (AS), Normal Equation System (NES), and Full Newton System (FNS).
+At each step of IPMs, there are three choices of linear systems to calculate the Newton step: Augmented system (AS), Normal Equation System (NES), and Full Newton System (FNS).
 Solving any of these three systems inexactly leads to residuals in the primal and/or dual feasibility equations.
 In this paper, we develop an IF-IPM to avoid the infeasibility caused by residuals.
 By constructing a new system that offers a primal-dual feasible step based on a basis of orthogonal subspaces, we avoid the additional cost associated with infeasible IPMs.
 With this structure, we utilize short-step feasible IPMs with inexact Newton steps.